tariqk/its-manual-not-unskilled/README.md

 So much of what we consider “civilization” is built up on the backs of manual labour.
 Just calling it “unskilled” bothered me a _little_ bit, and I did some [reading up on how to mod](https://docs.google.com/document/d/1BZiUrSiT8kKvWIEvx5DObThL4HMGVI1CluJR20CWBU0/edit "link to Secret Histories Modding Guide, a community-developed modding reference document on how to mod for Cultist Simulator"), and I tinkered with some JSON files, and… well, here's this janky little mod, made by someone who needed to scratch this _particular_ itch.

 I don't even care if this mod remains the way it does, and nothing happens in the base game, or whatever.
 I made a fix.
 It kind of works.
 The sense of relief was _amazing_.
-I may need to make changes to this mod ever again.
+I may never need to make changes to this mod ever again.
 I hope so, anyway — it's not my life's work, it's just a small change for one guy at a particular moment in time.

 ## Anything Else?